 The use of magnetic fields is fast developing into a most promising area of medical research.
-Magnetism is cutting edge in the areas of cardiology (remote magnetic navigation, spatially targeted therapeutics), surgery (reflux management system), oncology (magnetic induction hyperthermia), psychiatry (Transcranial Magnetic Stimulation or TMS), radiology (MRI) and pathology (magneto-optic screening) and emerging areas of pain therapy (magneto-neuromodulation), while the use of medical magnets in pain management is gaining credibility amongst medical practitioners.
+Magnetism is cutting edge in the areas of cardiology (remote magnetic navigation, spatially targeted therapeutics), surgery (reflux management system), oncology (magnetic induction hyperthermia), psychiatry (Transcranial Magnetic Stimulation or TMS), radiology (MRI), pathology (magneto-optic screening) and emerging areas of pain therapy (magneto-neuromodulation), while the use of medical magnets in pain management is gaining credibility amongst medical practitioners.

 The principle reason for this magnetic revolution in medicine is science.
 That is, by testing, validating and refining the optimisation process.
 Innovation produces more effective technologies and their commercialisation improves the lives of patients.
 Magnetism in medicine has the added advantage of its non-invasive nature with few side-effects and relatively low-cost.
 Unfortunately, most people’s concept of magnetic therapy is bipolar magnets in underlays and magnetic jewellery, however these are just a diversion to the real innovation.